 I am interested in all aspects of property law, in particular the interaction between equity and land law.
 My current research focuses on the law of succession.
 I have resarched issues relating to testamentary capacity, and have recently carried out research into the operation of dispensing powers in other common law jurisdictions.
-In 2016 I was invited to talk to the Law Commission as part of their consultation on reform of the law of Wills.
+I am currently a member of the Law Society's Wills & Equity Committee.

 I teach land law, equity & trusts and the law of succession, in addition to the conveyancing part of the CILEx module.
 I have also taught family law in the past, and have extensive experience of teaching on post-graduate professional law courses.